CollectQT/quirell/readme-webapp.md

-# Webapp Readme
+# Quirell Webapp Readme

 This readme descriptions the contents of the `quirell.webapp` folder

     __init__.py

-Normally just a package marker, in this project the __init__.py also instantiates the flask app and the cms (described in the next section).
+Normally just a package marker, in this project the `__init__.py` also instantiates the flask app and the cms (described in the next section).
 Import either of them with `from quirell.webapp import app, cms`.

     __main__.py